oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 See :ref:`Optional Oracle Net Configuration <tnsadmin>` for more options on how node-oracledb locates the ``tnsnames.ora`` files.
-Note that in node-oracledb Thick mode, the configuration file must a default location or be set during initialization, not at connection time.
+Note that in node-oracledb Thick mode, the configuration file must be in a default location or be set during initialization, not at connection time.

+TNS Aliases may also be defined in a directory server.

 For general information on ``tnsnames.ora`` files, see the Oracle Net documentation on `tnsnames.ora <https://www.oracle.com/pls/topic/lookup?ctx=